-You don't have to pay any excess amount that the winning bidder paid to buy the lien.
-(In some states you must reimburse the purchaser for the full amount he or she paid for the lien.
+But you don't have to pay any excess amount that the winning bidder paid to buy the lien.
+(Colo.
+Rev. Stat. § 39-11-115).
+In some states, but not Colorado, you must reimburse the purchaser for the full amount paid for the lien.

 After three years go by, the person or entity that bought the lien at the sale can get title to your home by requesting a deed from the treasurer.
 (Colo.
 Rev. Stat. § 39-11-120).

 The treasurer serves you a notice by personal service or by either registered or certified mail not more than five months nor less than three months before the deed is issued.
 The notice will include, among other things, when the time for redemption expires or when the tax deed will be issued.
 (Colo.
 Rev. Stat. § 39-11-128).

 Even though you'll get a redemption period after a Colorado tax lien sale, in most cases, it's better to take action before you become delinquent on your taxes to make them more affordable.
 You could, for example:

 If you want more information about property tax and redemption laws in Colorado, consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer who has experience with property tax issues.
 To learn more about property taxes and other aspects of homeownership in general, get Nolo's Essential Guide to Buying Your First Home by Ilona Bray, J.D., Attorney Ann O'Connell, and Marcia Stewart.